MTKruto/website/src/installation.md

 ## Bun & Node.js

-In server-sids projects running on Bun or Node.js, the `@mtkruto/node` package can be used.
+In server-side projects running on Bun or Node.js, the `@mtkruto/node` package can be used.

 {{ "@mtkruto/node" |> install }}